junxit/us-congress-bills-119/derived/amendments.md

 ### 7 U.S.C. § 1308-1

-> subparagraphs (A) and (B), by striking “in a general partnership, a participant in a joint venture” each place it appears and inserting “a qualified pass-through entity”; and
+> in subparagraphs (A) and (B), by striking “in a general partnership, a participant in a joint venture” each place it appears and inserting “a qualified pass-through entity”; and

 | | |
 |---|---|